Oklahoma panel recommends governor spare Julius Jones’ life

 “Jones repeatedly and unequivocally told his attorneys that his parents were mistaken and that he was not at home the night of the murder," said Assistant Attorney General Jennifer Crabb.

-Jones alleges he was framed by the actual killer, a high-school friend and former co-defendant who was a key prosecution witness.
-But Oklahoma County District Attorney David Prater and the state’s former attorney general, Mike Hunter, have said the evidence against Jones is overwhelming.
+Jones alleges he was framed by the actual killer, a high school friend and former co-defendant who was a key prosecution witness.
+But Oklahoma County District Attorney David Prater and former state Attorney General Mike Hunter have said the evidence against Jones is overwhelming.

+Jones also maintains his trial was contaminated by a racist juror, but the Oklahoma Court of Criminal Appeals rejected that claim.

 But Jones' attorney, Amanda Bass, said his criminal trial was corrupted by the use of junk forensic science, jailhouse informants and a plea deal for the co-defendant who testified against him.